Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

 This paper investigates the following RQs: \sectopic{RQ1.
 Which ST model yields the most accurate results for tracing requirements to provisions?} As discussed in Section~\ref{sec:approach}, step~2 in \kashif~involves selecting the most accurate pre-trained model for the LRT task.
 Several alternative pre-trained models are publicly available.
 In RQ1, we examine 38 alternatives reported to work well in the NLP community.
 The goal of RQ1 is to identify the most accurate ST model for predicting trace links between requirements and provisions.

 \sectopic{RQ2.
-How accurate is \kashif compared to an existing baseline on a standard dataset from the literature? } RQ2 aims to assess the value of utilizing ST as enabling technology for addressing the LRT problem compared to a baseline from the existing literature, which we re-implement in this work.
+How accurate is \kashif compared to an existing baseline on a standard dataset from the literature? } RQ2 aims to assess the value of using ST as an enabling technology for addressing the LRT problem, compared with a baseline from the existing literature that we reimplement in this work.
 The baseline is a classifier that leverages the terminology probability distributions to compute the likelihood that a requirement can be traced to a provision, based on the occurrence of some indicator terms within that provision.
 The investigation of RQ2 is conducted using the \texttt{HIPAA} dataset.

 \sectopic{RQ3.
 How accurately does \kashif perform on a more complex dataset, spanning multiple requirements types and domains?} In RQ3, we test \kashif on four different documents, two shall-requirements and two user stories, covering various domains.
-These documents are traced to the GDPR privacy requirements.
-The goal of RQ3 is to investigate the performance of \kashif on a more realistic dataset that captures the complexity of the legal domain.
+These documents are derived from the GDPR's privacy requirements.
+The goal of RQ3 is to evaluate \ kashif's performance on a more realistic dataset that captures the complexity of the legal domain.

-\romina{\TR{C2.3} \sectopic{RQ4.
+\sectopic{RQ4.
 How accurate is \RICE in addressing the LRT task compared to \kashif and existing baselines?} Given the recent rise in the use of LLMs, a straightforward alternative for automating tasks such as LRT is to prompt pre-trained LLMs, e.g., GPT-4o, for traceability tasks.
-RQ4 examines how well our proposed prompt, \RICE, performs compared to the best classifier, \kashif, and existing baselines in the literature. }
+RQ4 examines how well our proposed prompt, \RICE, performs compared to the best classifier, \kashif, and existing baselines in the literature.